avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

    the helper function :py:func:`ana3AIMEC.dfa2Aimec.mainDfa2Aimec` in :py:mod:`ana3AIMEC.dfa2Aimec` fetches and prepares the input for Aimec)
 * a method to define the reference simulation.
-By default, an arbitrary simulation is defined as reference (this can be changed in the ``ana3AIMEC/local_ana3AIMECCfg.ini`` as explained in :ref:`moduleAna3AIMEC:Defining the reference simulation`)
+By default, an arbitrary simulation is defined as reference.
+This can be changed in the ``ana3AIMEC/local_ana3AIMECCfg.ini`` as explained in :ref:`moduleAna3AIMEC:Defining the reference simulation`.

 ..
 Note:: The spatial resolution of the DEM and its extend can differ from the result raster data.
           Spatial resolution can also differ between simulations.
 If this is the case, the spatial resolution of the reference simulation results rasters is used (default) or the resolution specified in the configuration file (``cellSizeSL``) is used if this one is provided.
-          This way, all simulations will be transformed and analyzed using on single resolution.
+          This way, all simulations will be transformed and analyzed using the same resolution.

 Outputs
 --------